Florence-E/GitLab/readme.md

-I am Florence and I enjoy what I do
+I am Florence and I enjoy and love what I do